 \begin{cor} Consider a non-standard finite group $G$ as well as two internal subsets $X$ of $G^{n}$ and $Y$ of $G^{m}$ and an internal relation $S$ on $X\times Y$, all defined over a countable rich subset $M$.
-If $S$ is robustly $k$-stable for some $k\ge 1$, then the fibres $S_a$ and $S_{a'}$ are comparable whenever $a'$ belongs to the dense type $\tp(a/M)$. \end{cor} \begin{proof} If the set-theoretic difference $S_a \setminus S_{a'}$ were dense for some choice $a$ and $a'$, both in the same dense type over $M$, then it would contain some element $b$ which is dense over $M\cup\{a, a '\}$.
-In particular, both $(a, b)$ and $(a', b)$ lie in $\GP(\tp(a/M), \tp(b/M))$, yet $(a,b)$ belongs to $S$ but $(a', b)$ does not, which contradicts Theorem \ref{T:robuststable_main}. \end{proof}
+If $S$ is almost surely $k$-stable for some $k\ge 1$, then the fibres $S_a$ and $S_{a'}$ are comparable whenever $a'$ belongs to the dense type $\tp(a/M)$. \end{cor} \begin{proof} If the set-theoretic difference $S_a \setminus S_{a'}$ were dense for some choice $a$ and $a'$, both in the same dense type over $M$, then it would contain some element $b$ which is dense over $M\cup\{a, a '\}$.
+In particular, both $(a, b)$ and $(a', b)$ would lie in $\GP(\tp(a/M), \tp(b/M))$, yet $(a,b)$ belongs to $S$ but $(a', b)$ does not, which contradicts Theorem \ref{T:robuststable_main}. \end{proof}

 \begin{prop} Consider a non-standard finite group $G$ as well as two internal subsets $X$ of $G^{n}$ and $Y$ of $G^{m}$ and an internal relation $S$ on $X\times Y$, all defined over a countable rich subset $M$.
-If $S$ is robustly $k$-stable for some $k\ge 1$, then for every $\epsilon >0$ there is a finite (possibly empty) union of boxes with all $X_i\times Y_i \subseteq X\times Y$, defined over $M$, such that $\mu(U\triangle S) < \epsilon$. \end{prop} Note that every box is $2$-stable and thus the finite union $U$ is $r$-stable for some $r$ which can be explicitly computed in terms of the number $\ell$ of boxes occurring in $U$.
-However, at the time of writing we are unable to give an explicit bound on $\ell$ or show that $U$ and $S$ are actually comparable. \begin{proof} If $S$ is not dense in $G^{n+m}$, then it suffices to consider for $U$ the empty union of boxes.
+If $S$ is almost surely $k$-stable for some $k\ge 1$, then for every $\epsilon >0$ there is a finite (possibly empty) union of boxes with all $X_i\times Y_i \subseteq X\times Y$, defined over $M$, such that $\mu(U\triangle S) < \epsilon$. \end{prop} Note that every box is $2$-stable and thus the finite union $U$ is $r$-stable for some $r$ which can be explicitly computed in terms of the number $\ell$ of boxes occurring in $U$.
+However, at the time of writing we are unable to give an explicit bound on $\ell$ or show that $U$ and $S$ are actually comparable. \begin{proof} If $S$ is not dense in $G^{n+m}$, then it suffices to take $U$ to be the empty union of boxes.
 Thus, we may assume that the internal subset $S$ of $G^{n+m}$ is dense.

-\begin{claim} Consider a subset $Z$ of $S$ in the $\sigma$-algebra of internal sets defined over $M$.
+\begin{claim} Consider an arbitrary subset $Z$ of $S$ in the $\sigma$-algebra of internal sets defined over $M$.
 (Note that $Z$ need not be $\omega$-internal, but it is measurable with respect to the extension of the Loeb measure.)
 If $Z$ has positive measure, then there exists a dense element $a$ in $G^n$ such that the fibre $Z_a$ is dense and satisfies the following property ($\star$): for every internal subset $W$ of $Y$ defined over $M$, if $\mu_{G^m}(W\setminus S_a)=0$, then \end{claim} \begin{claimproof}